humanbydefinition/p5.asciify/docs/docs/guides/custom-ascii-conversion.md

     - Each pixel determines the background color to render in the corresponding grid cell.
 - `customRenderer.rotationFramebuffer`
     - Each pixel determines the rotation of the character to render in the corresponding grid cell.
-- `customRenderer.inversionFramebuffer`
-    - Each pixel determines whether to swap the character and background color in the corresponding grid cell.
-- `customRenderer.flipFramebuffer`
+- `customRenderer.transformFramebuffer`
-    - Each pixel determines whether to flip the character in the corresponding grid cell horizontally and/or vertically.
+    - Each pixels color channel defines the transformation of the character in the corresponding grid cell:
+        - Red channel: Swap the character and background color *(0 or 1)*
+        - Green channel: Horizontal flipping *(0 or 1)*
+        - Blue channel: Vertical flipping *(0 or 1)*

 All of these framebuffers share the same dimensions and are always equal to the grid dimensions in columns and rows, which are responsive based on the current font, canvas- & font-size by default.